PanayotCankov/PanayotCankov.github.io/nativescript-3.3.0-css-parser/README.md

  - [parserlib](https://github.com/CSSLint/parser-lib): 123.23ms.
  - [css-tree](https://github.com/csstree/csstree): 29.89ms.

-Polymer's shady is twice faster than the rework, currently used in {N}, but it is BSD3 and is not compatible with the Apache-2.0 we use to license {N}.
+Polymer's shady is two times faster than the rework, currently used in {N}, but it is BSD3 and is not compatible with the Apache-2.0 we use to license {N}.
 The rest does not differ enough, compared to rework, to be considered for proper replacement.

 ## Writing a Custom Parser
 Implementing a CSS3 parser is not technically challenging given [the CSS3 a spec](https://www.w3.org/TR/css-syntax-3/), but may be time consuming.
 There is a branch within {N}, where some basics of the specs have been implemented in a handwritten parser, and the times yielded by that parser are: